Saidat23/devops.pbl/Client-Server.md

 ![Screenshot 2023-11-08 123955](https://github.com/Saidat23/devops.pbl/assets/138054715/6b13d38a-52a4-4854-b51e-c9487a41203f)

+**Step 7**: From mysql client connect remotely to mysql server Database Engine using mysql utility.<BR/>
-**Step 7**: Open another terminal, **'Cd'** into your key-pair location and connect to mysql client using the ssh than, update the server with the command:
+Open another terminal, **'Cd'** into your key-pair location and connect to mysql client using the SSH Client than, update the server with the command:

 ``` sudo apt update```